edicoehf/Tjonustukerfi/README.md

 * React-app (node)

 The system is setup to work when docker-compose is spun up, given that the environmental variables are set up. <br />
+Note: Before doing the initial run make sure that the webApi has the initial migrations setup in the migrations folder in the web api project.
+See the web api documentation for more details on how to do that. <br />

 The open ports to the docker network are as follows:
 * Port 5000 is mapped to the WebApi